-The key idea of the method is to accurately compute the sequence of the conditional expectation of economic agents in a model.
-In particular, the method, which I name the repeated transition method (RTM, hereafter), utilizes the ergodicity of DSGE models.
-That is, if the simulated path of a stationary aggregate shock process is long enough, all the possible equilibrium allocations of a model should be realized.
-This observation suggests that state-contingent future allocations are obtainable somewhere on the simulated path as a realized equilibrium outcome.
-Then, by properly identifying the period that has the corresponding outcome to each expected future state, an agent's conditional expectation can be completely characterized at any period on the simulated path.
-When identifying the corresponding periods for an expected future outcome, however, it is not necessary to specify a law of motion (transition equation) or parameterized expectation.
-Instead, the RTM only requires a metric of similarity among the aggregate states across the periods.
 For example, suppose an agent's infinite-horizon dynamic problem at period t.
 A researcher needs to come up with an expected value (policy) function of period t+1.
 Consider a simple case with two possible realizations of exogenous aggregate state: G (Good) or B(Bad).
-For each exogenous state $s \in \{G, B\}$ in t+1, the RTM finds a period on the simulated path in which the endogenous aggregate state is the most similar to the one in period t+1, and the aggregate shock realization is s.
-Then, it combines the time-specific value (policy) functions from these two periods to construct the expected future value (policy) function of period t+1.
-Due to the ergodicity of a long enough simulation, there almost surely exists such a period where the endogenous aggregate allocations (e.g., the distribution of individual states) are identical to the ones in period t+1 among the periods with the shock realization s.
-Therefore, the expected future value (policy) function at each period can be accurately constructed by combining the time-specific value (policy) functions.1
+For each exogenous state $S \in \{G, B\}$ in t+1, the RTM finds a period on the simulated path in which the endogenous aggregate state is the most similar to the one in period t+1, and the aggregate shock realization is S. Then, it combines the time-specific value (policy) functions from these two periods to construct the expected future value (policy) function of period t+1.
+Due to the ergodicity of a long enough simulation, there almost surely exists such a period where the endogenous aggregate allocations (e.g., the distribution of individual states) are identical to the ones in period t+1 among the periods with the shock realization S. Therefore, the expected future value (policy) function at each period can be accurately constructed by combining the time-specific value (policy) functions.2

 During its implementation, the method iteratively updates the predicted allocation path by using the realized allocation path in the sequence space until they converge to each other.
 To be specific, the identifying step of the similar periods and the computation step of the conditional expectation are based on the allocation path from the last iteration (predicted path).
 I then update the predicted path of the next iteration based on the realized allocation implied by the predicted path of the current iteration.
 Therefore, each iteration passes over the information of the whole sequence of the realized allocations to the next iteration, utilizing the maximal set of information regarding the transition dynamics.
 This starkly contrasts with the existing approaches based on state space, where the transitional dynamics are summarized by a functional relationship between the current and the future states.
-Abstracting such parametric relationships, on the other hand, the RTM accurately computes the equilibrium dynamics even for highly nonlinear models.
+Abstracting such parametric relationships, the RTM accurately computes the equilibrium dynamics even for highly nonlinear models.
 Further, the required simulation length for the RTM is not longer than the existing methods, as the updating scheme efficiently utilizes the full information about the dynamics, minimizing the waste of information per marginal increase in the number of periods in a simulation.